 The beauty of the Information Rights Management Service is that once the permissions for the file have been restricted using it, the file access and usage restrictions are then strictly enforced and will be always there, as the permissions are contained within the file itself.

 IRM can help organizations to enforce their corporate policy governing the control and dissemination of confidential or proprietary information.
 Simply, Microsoft Office allows organizations to keep their confidential and classified information to themselves.
 Yet, IRM doesn’t guarantee Content from being erased, stolen, or captured and transmitted by malicious programs such as Trojan horses, keystroke loggers, and certain types of spyware.

 Microsoft provides a free IRM service that you can access using your Microsoft Account.
 Sensitive data will never be stored or sent to Microsoft.
 Your credentials and other relevant information is sent to the service but not stored.

-Using IRM, you can protect Word, Excel, and PowerPoint, etc. files.
+Using IRM, you can protect Word, Excel, PowerPoint, etc. files.
 As an example, let me show you how you can use IRM in PowerPoint.
 Click on the images to see the larger versions.